High-frequency ventilation: Servo pressure

 internally in order to achieve the PIP appearing in the servo-display.
 Its value can range from 0—20 psi (0—137.9 kPa).
 If the PIP sensed or approximated at the distal tip of the tracheal tube deviates from the desired PIP, the machine automatically generates more or less internal pressure in an attempt to compensate for the change.
 The servo-pressure display keeps the operator informed.

 The servo display is a general clinical indicator of changes in the compliance or resistance of the patient's lungs, as well as loss of lung volume due to tension pneumothorax.

 High-frequency oscillatory ventilation

-In HFOV the airway is pressurized to a set mean airway pressure (called continuous lung-distending pressure) through an adjustable expiratory valve.
+In High-frequency oscillatory ventilation (HFOV) the airway is pressurized to a set mean airway pressure (called continuous lung-distending pressure) through an adjustable expiratory valve.
 Small pressure oscillations delivered at a very high rate are superimposed by the action of a “loudspeaker” oscillator membrane.
 HFOV is often used in premature neonates with respiratory distress syndrome who fail to oxygenate appropriately with lung-protective settings of conventional ventilation.
 It has also been used in ARDS in adults, but two studies (the OSCAR and OSCILLATE trials) showed negative results for this indication.

 Parameters that can be set in HFOV includes the continuous lung-distending pressure, oscillation amplitude and frequency, I:E ratio (positive-oscillation/negative-oscillation ratio), fresh gas flow (called bias flow), and FiO2.
 Increases in continuous lung-distending pressure and FiO2 will improve oxygenation.
 Increases in amplitude or fresh gas flow and decreases in frequency will improve ventilation.